dhanankhero/slimmy-framework/README.md

 ## Working with module
 Module basically is a directory that contain their own `controllers`, `models`, and `view` directories.
-Module used if you want to distribute tasks with your development team, crew A focused on module User, crew B focused on module Post, etc. And it can also simplify to migrate you part of your application to another application.
+Module used if you want to distribute tasks with your development team, crew A focused on module User, crew B focused on module Post, etc. And it can also simplify to migrate a part of your slimmy application to another slimmy application.

 > by default modules are located on `app/modules`.